The Effect of Modulated Driving on Non-rotating and Rotating Turbulent Plane Couette Flow: Results for rotating Plane Couette flow

-The results for anti-cyclonic rotation present more differences when compared to the non-rotating case.
-For $R_\Omega=0.1$, the amplitude response drops very rapidly as we move away from the wall, and then remains constant from $y\ge 0.08$, while the phase delay also increases at first first, and then also remains constant from $y \ge 0.15$.
-The transition between one type of behaviour to the other happens at very different values of $y$, and the behaviour is very different from the constant velocity or constant exponential decay seen for no rotation or anti-cyclonic rotation, and also deviates strongly from the behaviour of Stokes' solution, namely linear phase increases and exponential amplitude decay.
+In contrast, the results for anti-cyclonic rotation ($R_\Omega>0$) do present more differences when compared to the non-rotating case.
+For $R_\Omega=0.1$, the amplitude response drops very rapidly as we move away from the wall, and then remains constant from $y\ge 0.08$, while the phase delay also increases at first, and then remains constant from $y \ge 0.15$.
+The transition between one type of behaviour to the other happens at very different values of $y$, and the behaviour is very different from the constant velocity or constant exponential decay seen for $R_\Omega \leq 0$, and also deviates strongly from the behaviour of Stokes' solution, namely linear phase increases and exponential amplitude decay.
 As we will further justify below, we can attribute this strange behaviour to the spanwise inhomogeneities introduced by the Taylor rolls, which introduce numerical artifacts and affect the calculation of $f$.

 Turning to $R_\Omega=0.3$, we can observe the two near-wall and bulk regions which have a linear behaviour for the phase delay and an exponential decaying behaviour for the amplitude response, as well as a third region for $y\ge 0.2$ which was previously unobserved and where both the phase delay and the amplitude response are constant.
 This indicates that rotation induces a region that is affected simultaneously and homogeneously by the flow modulations.
-Unlike for $R_\Omega=0.1$, we believe that these results are not due to averaging artifacts, as they were also observed in the experiments in \cite{VerschoofRubenA2018PdTt}, who observed no significant dependence of $A_u$ and $\phi_d$.
-As mentioned earlier, the setup in \cite{VerschoofRubenA2018PdTt} corresponds to an effective $R_\Omega=0.27$, very close to our simulated value, and furthermore, the experiment only measured $A_u$ and $\phi_d$ at distances from the wall of $0.2<y<0.8$.
+Unlike for $R_\Omega=0.1$, we believe that these results are not due to averaging artifacts, as they were also observed in the experiments in \cite{VerschoofRubenA2018PdTt}, who observed no significant dependence of $A_u$ and $\phi_d$ on $y$.
+As mentioned earlier, the setup in \cite{VerschoofRubenA2018PdTt} corresponds to an effective $R_\Omega=0.29$, very close to our simulated value, and furthermore, the experiment only measured $A_u$ and $\phi_d$ at distances from the wall of $0.2<y<0.8$.
 According to our simulations, these distances would all correspond to the region where $A_u$ and $\phi_d$ are constant.
 This explains the discrepancy between our earlier results and the experiment: anti-cyclonic rotation adds a new physical phenomena where the perturbation coming from the wall modulation appears to be constant throughout the bulk.